 Check of the trial population and eligibility criteria

 The Real-World Eligibility tool is designed at ClinLine to check the eligibility criteria of a study during the study design phase.
 By doing this, potential selection problems during the execution of the study can be detected and avoided.
 The tool is also used to get an impression of the patient population in different global areas.
 It is independent and interoperable with data standards like CDISC, OMOP, and FHIR, but can also be filled with data adjusted to a basic defined import format.
 The tool is run at the data centre, solving most privacy and governance issues as individual data is not shared by the data centre.
 The tool contains automatic input definition generation and data validation algorithms to ensure that the analysis is performed correctly.
 Analysis is standardised, preventing the occurrence of interpretation differences between data centres’ analyses of the data.
 A uniform report is generated based on the results of the different global data centres.

 Would you like to know more or are you interested in a personal presentation of the tool?
 We are happy to share our ideas and thoughts with you.
 Go to our contact page or email us at email@example.com.

-See also the LinkedIn articles of Berber Snoeijer on this subject:
+See also the LinkedIn articles on Real World Data usage:

 – The future of effective clinical data storage and usage